dgobster/unit-2/readme.md

 Last Updated: 20 March, 2023

 ### **Description:**
-This interactive proportional symbol map, built using Leaflet, that demonstrates the change in population rate per county of those on Food Share, for counties within the service area of Second Harvest Foodbank of Southern Wisconsin.
+This interactive proportional symbol map, built using Leaflet, demonstrates the change in population rate per county of those on Food Share, for counties within the service area of Second Harvest Foodbank of Southern Wisconsin.